anom63931/gcvit/README.md

 This repository is the PyTorch implementation of **Global Context Vision Transformers**.

 GC ViT  achieves state-of-the-art results across image classification, object detection and semantic segmentation tasks.
-On ImageNet-1K dataset for classification, the tiny, small and base variants of GC ViT with `28M`, `51M` and `90M` parameters achieve `83.3`, `83.9` and `84.4` Top-1 accuracy, respectively, surpassing comparably-sized prior art such as CNN-based ConvNeXt and ViT-based Swin Transformer by a large margin.
+On ImageNet-1K dataset for classification, GC ViT variants with `51M`, `90M` and `201M` parameters achieve `84.3`, `84.9` and `85.6` Top-1 accuracy, respectively, surpassing comparably-sized prior art such as CNN-based ConvNeXt and ViT-based Swin Transformer by a large margin.
 Pre-trained GC ViT backbones in downstream tasks of object detection, instance segmentation, and semantic segmentation using MS COCO and ADE20K datasets outperform prior work consistently, sometimes by large margins.

 ![teaser](./assets/comp_plots2.png)